TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

-# Creating a model that detects Pneumonia by using chest xrays
+# Creating a model that detects Pneumonia in chest xrays
 # AI in Healthcare
   AI in healthcare will always be the reason I started to dig in this field of Artificial Intelligence.
 The scope is huge and the impact you make in the world, too.
 Making a prototype to solve medical problems will always be a reason to be proud of.